Monitoring Azure App-Services

 Currently, only instrumentation of AppService for .Net Framework 4.5.1+ workloads is supported.
 To make the instrumentation work, an Instana agent needs to be running where you want to monitor AppServices.
 For more information about how to configure Instana agent to monitor Azure, see Monitoring and Instrumenting Microsoft Azure.

 Go to Azure Portal, and locate the AppService that you want to instrument.
 After you open the AppService in Azure Portal, click the Extensions link from the navigation menu.

 In the Extensions page, you can add a new extension, check the extensions that are installed, and update or remove an extension.
-You must add the Instana Tracing AppService extension.
+You can also add the Instana Tracing AppService extension.